aa18514/Python/auto_keras_magic/readme.md

 was used for evaluation of the library with a train test split of 75:25

 ## Results
-Train accuracy of 95% and Test Accuracy of 99% was achieved on the data-set. <br>
+Train accuracy of 92.8% and Test Accuracy of 97% was achieved on the data-set. <br>
-Average Precision, Recall and F1-score were at 99% respectively. <br>
+Average Precision, Recall and F1-score were at 97%, 98%, and 97% respectively.
+The total support was 100 samples. <br>
-The classification report with Precision, Recall, F1-Score and Support is given in the file 'classification_report.csv'. <br>
+The classification report containing average precision, recall, f1-score and total support along with the precision, recall, f1-score and support for each class is given in the file 'classification_report.csv'. <br>
-The training process took place for around 34 epochs and ~21.854 seconds.
+The training process took place for around 26 epochs and ~23.504 seconds.

 ## Issues
 At this point in time, there are some issues with the Windows version of